imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 This approach results in the same object as object literal notation.

+### Object.create method

+With this helper method, we can create an object with an another object as it's \[\[Prototype\]\].
+Following is an example:

+    let SmartPhone = {
+      captureImages: function() {}
+    }

+    let Iphone = Object.create(SmartPhone);

+    Iphone.captureImages();
+    Iphone.faceIDScan();

 ### Constructor Method

-Just like we have Object constructor function provided by JavaScript runtime.
-Similarly, we can create our own constructor, to create an object which suits our needs.
+Just like we have object constructor function provided by JavaScript runtime.
+Similarly, we can create our own constructor, to create an object which suits our needs and then using inheritance to

 A constructor function is very similar to a class.
 In fact, in the next example, we will see a detailed comparison.